 Q: How do I use Amazon Lex chatbots with Amazon Connect?

 You can use an Amazon Lex chatbot in your Amazon Connect contact flow to interact with callers.
 Callers can provide input to the chatbot by either speaking an utterance or pressing digits on their keypads.
 Amazon Lex interprets the spoken utterance or dual-tone multi-frequency signaling (DTMF) digits entered on a keypad, and uses them to understand the caller’s intent, or for collecting slot information like a zip code or account number.

 Q: What are contact attributes in Amazon Connect?

 Contact attributes are pieces of data about a contact that you can use to personalize the customer experience, make routing decisions about contacts as they progress through your contact center orretrieve real-time metrics about the queues and agents in your contact center to dynamically route contacts based on queue and agent availability.

 For more information, see Contact Attributes in the Amazon Connect documentation.

 Q: Does Amazon Connect support skills-based routing?

 Yes.
-Contacts can be routed based on agent skills, availability, and the priority of the contact.
+Contacts can be routed based on availability, agent skill set, customer sentiment, or past history.

 Q: Can I adjust the priority of contacts in queue?